 The whole purpose of the letter is to ask for reconsideration.
-Before drafting an appeal letter, make sure to have property documentation and be ready to answer questions and fill out any packets the insurance company may ask.
-See sample below for more information on a typical medical insurance grievance letter.
+Before drafting a grievance letter, make sure to have property documentation and be ready to answer questions and fill out any packets the insurance company may ask.
+See sample below for more information on a typical grievance letter.

 A colonoscopy will not be approved more than once in a twelve month period without the presence of cancerous or precancerous cells.

 I believe that you did not have all the necessary information at the time of your initial review.
 I have also included with this letter, a follow up letter from Dr. Jonas from OSU Medical Center.
 Dr. Jonas is a specialist in Columbus, Ohio and he is one of the top ranking individuals in his field.

-The treatment is scheduled to take place on DATE, pending your approval.
-Should you require additional information, please do not hesitate to contact me at 555-710-3456.
+The treatment is scheduled to take place on March 1, 2019, pending your approval.
+Should you require additional information, please do not hesitate to contact me at 740-710-3456.
 I look forward to hearing from you regarding this matter.